Fats Waller: Radio

+Fats Waller and His Rhythm

-This radio success led to RCA Victor offering a recording contract, assuming that the records would at least sell well in the black community, but they unexpectedly proved to have wide appeal, and became bestsellers.
-Victor arranged for tours for Waller and a group of musicians as the Fats Waller Band in 1935, and while back in New York during breaks between fixtures the group recorded a number of songs, the most popular of which was "I'm Gonna Sit Right Down and Write Myself a Letter".
+This radio success led to RCA Victor offering a recording contract, assuming that the records would sell well in the black community, but they unexpectedly proved to have wide appeal, and became bestsellers.
+Victor arranged for tours for Waller and a group of musicians as Fats Waller and His Rhythm in 1935, (Note: The lineup of Fats Waller and His Rhythm changed frequently throughout its existence, and included at various points Gene Sedric, Billy Taylor, Floyd O'Brien, Mezz Mezzrow, Bill Coleman, Rudy Powell, Herman Autrey, Yank Porter, Slick Jones, Cedric Wallace, John "Bugs" Hamilton, and Arthur Trappier.) and while back in New York during breaks between fixtures the group recorded a number of songs, the most popular of which was "I'm Gonna Sit Right Down and Write Myself a Letter".
 Part of the tour involved promoting the release of the film Hooray for Love, in which Waller had appeared earlier that year, and the success of this publicity activity led to him featuring in King of Burlesque.

-The band continued to tour and record over the next few years, but Waller's drinking became heavier and his behavior more erratic, and interest from promoters declined after a racially-motivated boycott led to poorly-attended events in South Carolina and Florida in 1937.
-Ed Kirkeby had taken over as manager in 1935 due to Ponce's ill health, and he attempted to revive domestic interest in Waller by arranging a tour of Britain and Scandinavia in 1938, where jazz was increasing in popularity.
-The tour was a great success, with Waller recording for HMV and appearing on the new medium of television in addition to his live performances, but it was curtailed due to the threat of invasion from Nazi Germany.
-Waller had been developing his interest in composition and classical music, inspired by George Gershwin's Rhapsody in Blue and Concerto in F. He began to incorporate more classical themes into his music, and took up the violin.
-While in London he composed the impressionist London Suite, representing different areas of the city he had visited, and this was recorded by HMV.
+The band continued to tour and record until 1942, (Note: The band did not constitute a full-time commitment for its members, but "was formed for several months of most years".) but Waller's drinking became heavier and his behavior more erratic, and interest from promoters declined after a racially-motivated boycott led to poorly-attended events in South Carolina and Florida in 1937.
+They recorded "Squeeze Me" and "Your Feet's Too Big" in 1939, and their final recording was in 1942, after which the 1942–1944 musicians' strike prevented any further sessions before Waller's death.